 “Your only alternatives are turn to the International Monetary Fund (IMF) to basically bail out the world although that is a slow and difficult process.”

-If the IMF did bail out the central banks, the process could take six months to a year.
+If the IMF did rescue the central banks, the process could take six months to a year.

-Additionally, Mr Rickards said there were numerous other challenges to an IMF bail-out.
+Additionally, Mr Rickards said there were numerous other challenges to IMF provided relief.

 For an IMF bail-out to occur, it would require 85% approval from all member countries.